eevlogiev/flask-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project uses Terraform to build an environment in AWS (VPC, subnets, EC2 instnces, EKS, IAM roles, etc) which is then used to create EKS cluster.
+This project uses Terraform to build an environment in AWS (VPC, subnets, EC2 instnces, ECR, IAM roles, etc) and then EKS cluster on top of that.
 It also creates a Jenkins server where via pipeline Flask application is being deployed.
 Deployment creates flask application running on NGINX server on Kubernetes pod and K8s addons like external-dns and cert-manager for creating SSL certificates and dynamically updating DNS entries in Route53 for specific domain.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>